dheerajshenoy/navi/rtd/_readthedocs/_sources/api.rst.txt

    :return: ``void``

-   .. note:: Deleting files will get rid of the files permanently.
+   .. warning:: Deleting files will get rid of the files permanently.
 If you want to send the files to trash, use :func:`trash` instead.

 .. function:: delete_dwim